ranfysvalle02/what-the-fract/README.md

 # The Fractal Symphony: Unveiling Nature's Hidden Patterns

 *Have you ever noticed the spiral arms of a galaxy or the swirling eye of a hurricane and wondered if there's a deeper connection behind these patterns?
 These seemingly simple designs are actually governed by mathematical principles that repeat themselves at every scale.
-Welcome to the world of fractals, where self-similarity and the golden ratio bridge the gap between our brains, our guts, and the artificial intelligences we create.*

 ---